jxnblk/ejsx/README.md

 # &lt;Ejsx /&gt;

-WIP Experimental Node.js module and CLI to use JSX as a templating language for static HTML
+Experimental Node.js module and CLI to use JSX as a templating language for static HTML

 ## Usage

+Be sure you have Node v6 installed https://nodejs.org

 ```sh
 npm install -g ejsx